 One thing to keep in mind if you are considering single premium life insurance is that you will be creating a modified endowment contract (MEC).
 A MEC will receive less favorable income tax treatment when loans or partial surrenders are taken from the policy during the insured’s lifetime than a life insurance policy that is not a MEC.
 However, death benefits are taxed the same way for MECs as for policies that are not MECs.
 Most ILITs are funded through the purchase of a new policy rather than through the gift of an existing policy.
 If an existing policy is gifted to the ILIT, the insured must survive for three years after the gift before the assets will be excluded from the insured’s estate for estate tax purposes.
 In comparison, if funded through the purchase of a new policy, proceeds of the policy will not be subject to estate taxes in the insured’s estate, even if the insured dies immediately after the ILIT’s purchase.

 The projected tax liability of the grantor’s estate and the character of estate assets are the primary factors in deciding how much insurance to purchase.
 An ILIT provides the money to cover the taxes and gives the executor the flexibility to dispose of assets when it’s most advantageous to the heirs.
+It can also be a means to transfer sums of money to a particular beneficiary.
 The ILIT itself does not directly pay the taxes, but, rather, it can lend money or purchase assets from the estate.

 Strength of issuer.
 “Because an ILIT could be in force for 20 years, 30 years, or even longer, it’s vital for the grantor to have confidence that the issuer of the life insurance policy is a solid company and not likely to go out of business,” says Robert H. Brown, a senior vice president at Fidelity Investments Life Insurance Company.